Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Observations

 \subsection{Optical Spectroscopy}

-Low resolution optical spectra were obtained on 2022 June 26.405 and 2022 September 2.426 with the Kast Double Spectrograph \citep{miller93} on the Shane 3~m telescope at Lick Observatory on Mount Hamilton, California.
-Additional spectra were obtained with the Low Resolution Imaging Spectrometer (LRIS; \citealt{Oke95}) on the 10~m Keck I telescope at Keck Observatory on Mauna Kea, Hawaii on 2022 September 25.209 and 2022 November 25.216.
+We obtained seven epochs of low resolution spectroscopic observations using the Low Resolution Imaging Spectrometer (LRIS; \citealt{Oke95}) on the 10~m Keck I telescope at Keck Observatory, the Kast Double Spectrograph \citep{miller93} on the Shane 3~m telescope at Lick Observatory, and the Double Spectrograph (DBSP; \citealt{Oke_1982}) mounted on the Palomar 5.1 m telescope.
+These spectra are shown in Figure~\ref{fig:AT2021lwx_optical_spectra}, along with UT dates of observations and observer-frame days since first detection in ztf-$r$ passband.

 Both the Kast and LRIS observations used a dichroic beamsplitter to separate the blue and red halves of the spectra.
 The Kast observations used the 600/4310 grism on the blue side and the 300/7500 grating on the red side, while the LRIS observations used the 400/3410 grism and 400/8500 grating to cover the full optical range.
 In each case, the total exposure times were slightly different on the red and blue sides because the exposures on the red side were split into a larger number of images with shorter individual exposure times, since the thick red detectors suffer from an enhanced cosmic ray rate.

 We use standard IRAF tasks to apply flat field corrections, extract one-dimensional spectra, and derive a wavelength calibration from emission-line lamps.
-Custom IDL tasks were used to apply a flux calibration and correct for telluric absorption by comparison to observations of spectra of standard stars taken at an airmass comparable to that of the science target, and observed at the parallactic angle to minimize the effects of atmospheric dispersion.
+Custom IDL tasks were used to apply a flux calibration and, when possible, correct for telluric absorption by comparison to observations of spectra of standard stars taken at an airmass comparable to that of the science target, and observed at the parallactic angle to minimize the effects of atmospheric dispersion.

 Notably, portions of the spectra of AT~2021lwx obtained on 2022 June 26 have been excised around an unreliable region between 5400~\AA\,\,and 5680~\AA, in the overlap between the blue and red sides of Kast.
 These data were contaminated by a nearby bright star located southeast of the transient that was intercepted by the slit and that introduced several reflections off the dichroic beamsplitter onto the object trace.